ervinpepic/opstinaRozaje/wp-content/plugins/no-right-click-images-plugin/readme.txt

 If you are able to click on an image to display the image in a new window, it is then outside of WordPress and can't be protected.
 = I have a Slideshow or Gallery and users can right click on the images in the gallery. = Special image presentation plugins that use jQuery or other Javascript systems override the behavior of this plugin.
 When they load they take over and my plugin can't help you.
 You need to contact the authors of the gallery and ask they they disable the right click event and drag events inside their plugin.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/no-right-click-images-plugin)